gilberthappi/gallery.taskforce/README.md

 <!-- PROJECT DESCRIPTION -->
 # 📖 GALLERY TASKFORCE <a name="about-project"></a>

-**GALLERY TASKFORCE** In this project, I  developing a web application for managing events organized by our company.
-This platform will enable users to browse upcoming events, book tickets, and manage their bookings, while administrators will have access to an admin dashboard for event management.
+**GALLERY TASKFORCE** In this project,The Gallery project showcases a collection of images, allowing users to view and interact with them.
+The project might include features such as image thumbnails, image zoom or full-screen view, and navigation between images..

 ## 🛠 Built With <a name="built-with"></a>